Shivang-Bhandari/P5-Neighborhood-Maps/README.md

 # Neighborhood Map Project

 #### About Project
-* The purpose of this project is to make the students comfotable with AJAX calls and working with API's
+* The purpose of this project is to make the students comfortable with AJAX calls and working with API's
 * Teaches Student of Mixing and Matching API functionality.
 * The Map Showcases Some of my frequently visited places by me in my city Patiala.
 * You can choose locations from search or directly from markers and see their info provided by FourSquare API.